 I love the fact that he CHOSE to overlook it, and CHOSE to love instead of getting angry or resentful.

 How many marriages would be saved if we followed that philosophy?!

 Give those expectations to God, yield “your rights”, and CHOOSE to love.
-These actions will make for a long and happy marriage!
+These two keys for a good marriage will help you have a long and happy marriage!